kyungoh22/nmt_transformer/README.md

 # Neural Machine Translation with a Transformer

+- This is Part 3 of my three-part Neural Machine Translation project.

+The overview of the project is as follows:
+- Part 1: LSTMs
+- Part 2: Attention
+- Part 3: Transformer

 ### Deployed model
 - I deployed my trained model as a simple web app using Flask and heroku.
 - Please follow this [link](https://transformer-translator-3.herokuapp.com/) to try out the translation model.